Nutritional therapists provide personalised nutrition, dietary and lifestyle recommendations to help enhance an individual's health and wellbeing

 Registering with the CNHC is important for career development and demonstrates to the general public and other healthcare providers that you meet the national standards of practice in nutritional therapy and that you're willing to be held to account against those standards.

 Opportunities for progression vary depending on your own interests, expertise and willingness to undertake different activities.

 In the first five years after qualification, you're likely to concentrate on building up a solid client base and will develop your experience of dealing with different people.
 Geographical mobility can be important for career development, especially in more rural areas.

 As you gain expertise you may specialise in an area of nutritional therapy, such as:

 You may also network with GP practices and midwifery services to take referrals for complementary therapy.

-Within five years, if you have enough experience and appropriate skills, you may be able to consider lecturing in training colleges and universities and possibly on the international conference circuit.
+With experience, you may want to consider lecturing in training colleges and universities and possibly on the international conference circuit.